joemoose/psiops/docs/playing.md

 ### Advanced Specializations

-Your *advanced specializations* increase your chances of success on related risky *actions*.
+Your *advanced specializations* increase your chances of success on related *actions*.
 When an advanced specialization applies to an action you’re attempting, add **+1** to the *action roll*.
 In other words, roll **2d6 + Attribute + 1**.

 Describe how your specialization applies to the action.
 If the GM agrees, the bonus applies.

 !!! example

 	You’re going to fast rope from a hovering helicopter that's taking fire.
-To reach the ground without incident, you suggest that your *Combat Fitness* specialization would help.
+To reach the ground without injury, you suggest that your *Combat Fitness* specialization would help.
 The GM agrees, and you roll **2d6 + REFLEXES + 1**.

 ### Action Roll Modifier Examples